adrianFD22/adrianFD22.github.io/content/sections/2_CV/index.md

 ## Education

 2023-present
-:   PhD in Mathematics advised by Umberto Martínez-Peñas; University of Valladolid.
+:   PhD in Mathematics advised by Umberto Martínez-Peñas; Universidad de Valladolid.

 2021-2022
 :   Master's degree in Mathematical Research; Universitat de València.

 2017-2021
-:   Bachelor's degree in Computational Math; Universitat Jaume I.
+:   Bachelor's degree in Computational Mathematics; Universitat Jaume I.

+## Publications

+2024
+:   Adrián Fidalgo-Díaz, Umberto Martínez-Peñas.
+Distributed matrix multiplication with straggler tolerance over very small fields.
+Preprint, <https://arxiv.org/abs/2411.19065>.

+2024
+:   Adrián Fidalgo-Díaz, Umberto Martínez-Peñas.
+Distributed matrix multiplication with straggler tolerance using algebraic function fields.
+IEEE transactions on Information theory, <https://ieeexplore.ieee.org/document/10786350>.

+2024
+:   Adrián Fidalgo-Díaz, Umberto Martínez-Peñas.
+Distributed matrix multiplication over small fields with straggler tolerance.
+EACA, Meetings on Computer Algebra and Applications, <https://eventos.ucm.es/104844/section/50597/eaca2024.html>.

+2024
+:   Adrián Fidalgo-Díaz, Umberto Martínez-Peñas.
+Distributed matrix multiplication with straggler tolerance using algebraic function fields.
+IEEE International Symposium on Information Theory, <https://cmsworkshops.com/ISIT2024/view_paper.php?PaperNum=1629>.

 ## Teaching

 2024-2025
-:   Problem sessions: Using Sagemath.
+:   TA in Fundamentals of Mathematics: Using Sagemath.
+Responsibilities: lecturing once a week and preparing and grading HW assignments and exams.

+:   Supervision of Bachelor's thesis: Applications of the Borsuk-Ulam theorem.

+:   Supervision of Bachelor's thesis: An introduction to knot theory.

+:   Organizer of the reading group for Master and PhD students "Homological algebra".
+Responsabilities: lecturing once a month and preparing HW assignments.

 2023-2024
-:   Problem sessions: Using Maple.
+:   TA in Fundamentals of Mathematics: Using Maple.
+Responsibilities: lecturing once a week and preparing and grading HW assignments and exams.

-:   Problem sessions: Coding theory and cryptography.
+:   TA in Coding theory and cryptography.
+Responsibilities: lecturing once a week and preparing and grading HW assignments.

-:   Problem sessions: Cryptography.
+:   TA in Cryptography.
+Responsibilities: lecturing once a week and preparing and grading HW assignments.

+## Language skills
+    Spanish: native.
+    English: fluent.
+    French: basic.

 ## Talks and posters